Bradley Beal suffers through an off night and the Wizards are blown out by Heat

 Goran Dragic started, Tyler Herro came off the bench, and the switch worked — Miami shot 49 percent from the field, 43 percent from three and successfully shrouded Beal in bodies nearly every time he touched the ball.

-The all-star guard has said all week the team’s largest issue is its inconsistent performances.
+The all-star guard has said all week that the team’s biggest issue is its inconsistent performances.
 The Wizards showed off capable defense in a win Wednesday and shoddy defending Friday, closed out strong in the fourth quarter of a thrilling win Sunday and fell apart down the stretch in a loss on Tuesday.
 The only steady habit Washington seems to have are its poor starts.

 In that category, Friday’s game was the worst of the bunch — the Wizards fell into a 28-point hole in the first half with Beal fading into the background.

-Former Maryland center Alex Len proved handy late in the game and lead Washington with 18 points and three rebounds.
-Rui Hachimura was the only other scorer in double figures, with 12 points.
+Former Maryland center Alex Len proved handy late in the game and led Washington with 18 points to go with three rebounds.
+Rui Hachimura chipped in with 12 points.
 Starting center Robin Lopez led the team with seven boards on an abysmal defensive outing from the team.